 Once you have your keywords and know what stories you want to create, it’s time to write your evergreen pieces.
 You should ensure the following:

-You sound credible.
+- Evergreen content must be credible.
 Fact-check your content.
 Double-check that your research is correct, and use language that makes you sound like an authority on the subject.

 How to refresh evergreen content